 π Leaky Abstractions: Your component starts caring about things it shouldn't.

 π Rigidity: Want to add a sub-title?
-Now you need a
+Now you need a subTitle prop and a subTitleStyle prop.

 Instead of trying to predict every future use case with props, give the power back to the developer using the component.